siddhesh-Mhatre/DSA/Problem Solving/Array/Most_asked_question/question/question.md

 Sort an array of 0s, 1s and 2s	Solve , Solve	-> done	✅
 Intersection of two arrays	-> done ✅
 Unione of two sorted Arrays	-> done ✅
-Reverse an array
+Reverse an array ->	Done ✅
-Swapping Elements in an array
+Swapping Elements in an array	-> Done  ✅
-Find Min and Max in an Array
+Find Min and Max in an Array  -> Done  ✅

 # Medium